TopGirlCoder/get-started-with-github-and-rails/README.md

 				<li>git remote add origin https://github.com/[username]/[repository name].git </li>
 				<li>git push -u origin master</li>
 			</ol>
+		<li>Open a new tab in the terminal, and run $ rails server.
+Use control-c to quit the server.
+Now you can see the project at http://localhost:3000.</li>
 	</ol>
 	<li>Develop a Rails login and authentication system for users</li>
 	<ol>